Lupita Worbis

 Teresa Guadalupe "Lupita" Worbis Aguilar (born 12 December 1983) is a Mexican architect and a former footballer who played as a midfielder.
-She has been a member of the Mexico women's national team.
+She was a member of the Mexico women's national team.
+She is the current assistant coach of Liga Femenil club Cruz Azul.

 Early life

 Worbis completed her undergraduate degree in architecture at the Monterrey Institute of Technology and Higher Education in Puebla, Mexico.

 Club career

 On 11 January 2013 Worbis joined Washington Spirit for the inaugural season of the National Women's Soccer League as part of the NWSL Player Allocation.
 She made eleven appearances for the Spirit and scored one goal.

 International career

 Worbis competed for Mexico at the 2004 Summer Olympics in Athens, Greece, where the team finished in 8th place.